Engineering and Computer Science Internships in Australia

 - be between the ages of 18-30;

-- not have entered Australia previously on a subclass 462 or subclass 417 visa; and
+- not have entered Australia previously on a work and holiday visa (subclass 462);

-- be a citizen and hold a valid passport from one of the eligible countries (U.S. Citizens are eligible).
+- be a U.S. citizen and hold a valid passport.

 International students in the United States on an F-1 or J-1 visa interested in studying abroad should ensure the US visa in their passport has at least 90 days validity remaining whenever they travel abroad.
 If the US visa expires or is about to expire (even if the I-20 is current), students may be required to apply for the visa to their study abroad country in their home country.